 A Natural Alternative to Reverse Serotonin Deficiency:

 If adequate serotonin levels in the brain are so important, the real issue is how to increase serotonin naturally.
 The compound known as 5-HTP is produced by the body and is a serotonin precursor.
 However, the seed pods of a West African plant called Griffonia simplicifolia contain 5-HTP which can be formulated into a supplement.
 This 5-HTP has the ability to be converted into the mood-regulating neurotransmitter serotonin as well as the sleep-inducing hormone melatonin.
 It is a close relative of tryptophan – an essential amino acid found in certain foods (such as turkey and particular types of fish) that is a precursor to serotonin.
 5-HTP is part of the metabolic pathway that leads to serotonin production:

 tryptophan —> 5-HTP—> serotonin

 5-HTP may be one of the most helpful natural substances to naturally fight depression symptoms.
-Numerous clinical trials have studied its efficacy.
-Research published in the journal Neuropsychobiology, confirmed that 5-HTP has true antidepressant properties.
+Numerous clinical trials have studied its efficacy and confirmed that the supplement has true antidepressant properties.

 How do I take 5-HTP?